pureliani/solid-query/README.md

 ## Usage

 > **Warning**
-> Do not consume signals directly in the queryFn, instead take key as an argument as shown in the example
+> Do not consume a signal of a key directly in the queryFn, instead take the key as an argument as shown in the example

 ### createQuery
 ```ts